carpentries-incubator/statistical-thinking-public-health/_episodes/04-prediction.md

 We see that as the positive correlation coefficient suggested, mean Weight indeed increases with Height.
-The outer confidence intervals are much wider than the central confidence intervals, because many less observations were used to estimate the outer means.
-There are also a few red points without a confidence interval, because those means were estimated with single observations only.
+The outer confidence intervals are much wider than the central confidence intervals, because many fewer observations were used to estimate the outer means.
+There are also a few red points without a confidence interval, because those means were estimated using only a single observation.

 > ## Exercise
 > In this exercise you will explore the association between total FEV1 (`FEV1`) and
 > age (`Age`).
 Ensure that you drop NAs from `FEV1` by including
 > `drop_na(FEV1)` in your piped commands.
-Also make sure to filter for adult
+Also, make sure to filter for adult
 > participants by including `filter(Age > 17)`.
 >
 > A) Create a scatterplot of FEV1 as a function of age.
 > B) Calculate the mean FEV1 by age, along with the 95% confidence
-> interval for these mean estimates.
+> interval for each of these mean estimates.
 > C) Overlay these mean estimates and their confidence intervals onto the scatterplot.
 >
 > > ## Solution